hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 <details>
     <summary markdown='span'>💡 Hint</summary>

-You probably need a `uvicorn` web server..., with a hot reloading...
+You probably need a `uvicorn` web server..., with a 🔥 reloading...

+In case you can't find the proper syntax, keep calm and look at your   `Makefile`, we provided you with a new task `run_api`.
 </details>
 <br>

-**🐛 The server logs may throw some errors, try to fix them before moving forward.**

-**💻 Once you find the right command and the API runs without crashing, feel free to fill in your `Makefile` with a `run_api` task.**

 **❓ How do you consult your running API?**